ndonyapour/geometricCVs_OpenMM/quaternion_plugin/README.md

 This project (like OpenMM itself) uses a hybrid mechanism that provides the best of both approaches.
 The source code for the kernels is found in the `platforms/common/src/kernels` directory.
 At build time, a CMake script loads every .cc file contained in the directory and generates a class with all the file contents as strings.
-For the RMSDCV plugin, the directory contains a single file called RMSDCVForce.cc.
-You can put anything you want into this file, and then C++ code can access the content of that file as `CommonRMSDCVKernelSources::RMSDCVForce`.
-If you add more .cc files to this directory, correspondingly named variables will automatically be added to `CommonRMSDCVKernelSources`.
+For the Quaternion plugin, the directory contains a single file called QuaternionForce.cc.
+You can put anything you want into this file, and then C++ code can access the content of that file as `CommonQuaternionKernelSources::QuaternionForce`.
+If you add more .cc files to this directory, correspondingly named variables will automatically be added to `CommonQuaternionKernelSources`.

 Python API